 Centipedes are Chilopods, Not Insects

-Centipedes are often referred to as insects.
-In fact, they are chilopods that belong to the class Chilopoda, of phylum Arthropoda.
-Though insects are also from the phylum Arthropoda, they belong to the class Insecta.
-So, both centipedes and insects are from the same phylum, but belong to different classes, and share different traits.
-Unlike insects (most of the adults have six legs), centipedes have numerous legs.
-They do not have the waxy cuticle (around the exoskeleton) that is found in most insects and arachnids.
+People often call centipedes insects, but that is not correct.
+They are chilopods.
+They belong to the class Chilopoda, of phylum Arthropoda.
+Insects are also from the phylum Arthropoda, but they belong to the class Insecta.
+So both centipedes and insects share the same phylum, but they belong to different classes and have different traits.

 A Segmented Body, Numerous Pairs of Legs